-This healthy blueberry muffin recipe is 100% whole grain and naturally sweetened with bananas and honey.
-At only 161 calories/muffin, you’re going to love this healthy snack.
+These healthy blueberry muffins are 100% whole grain and naturally sweetened with bananas and honey.
+At only 161 calories per muffin, you’re going to love this healthy snack.

 We recently received a message from a Fit Foodie Finds follower that said she was looking for a healthy blueberry muffin recipe on our site and couldn’t find one!
 Well, she couldn’t find one because we didn’t have one!
 Can you believe it?!
 We couldn’t either.